abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Applying one function after another](../01_set/functions_one_after_another.svg)

-We can define a function that is the equivalent to performing the operation described above.
-That would be a function such that, if you follow the arrow $h$ for any element of set $Y$ you will get to the same element of the set $G$ as the one you will get if you follow both the $g$ and $f$ arrows.
+In this way, we can define a function that is the equivalent to performing the operation described above: a function such that, if you follow the arrow $h$ for any element of set $Y$ you will get to the same element of the set $G$ as the one you will get if you follow both the $g$ and $f$ arrows.

 Let us call it $h: Y → G$.
 We may say that $h$ is the *composition* of $g$ and $f$, or $h = f \circ g$ (notice that the first function is on the right, so it's similar to $b = f(g(a)$).

 ![Functional composition](../01_set/functions_compose.svg)

 Composition is the essence of all things categorical.
-The key insight is that the sum of two parts is no more complex than the parts themselves (and therefore can be summed again).
+The key insight is that the sum of two parts is no more complex than the parts themselves (and therefore can be summed(composed) again).
+This insight is captured by the property is called associativity.

 **Task 8:** Think about which qualities of a function make composition possible, e.g., does it work with other types of relationships, like many-to-many and one-to-many.